cubedro/frontier.ethereum.org/views/content/greeter.md

     registrar.setAddress.sendTransaction(myName, eth.accounts[1], true,{from: eth.accounts[0]});

+_You can replace **eth.accounts[1]** for **greeterAddress** or any other address you want Bob to be._

 You can send a transaction to anyone by name instead of account simply by typing

-    eth.sendTransaction({from: eth.accounts[0], to: registrar.addr("bob"), value: web3.toWei(1, "ether")})
+    eth.sendTransaction({from: eth.accounts[0], to: registrar.addr("alice"), value: web3.toWei(1, "ether")})

-**Tip: don't mistake registrar.addr for registrar.owner.
+**Tip: don't mix registrar.addr for registrar.owner.
 The first is to which address that name is pointed at: anyone can point a name to anywhere else, just like anyone can forward a link to google.com, but only the owner of the name can change and update the link.
 You can set both to be the same address.**